xverse-engine/XV3DGS-UEPlugin/README.md

 Plugins for different UE5 version can be found under [demo](./demo/), extract and install corresponding version if you are not using UE5.1.

+Or you can download desired version of plugin in [release](https://github.com/xverse-engine/XV3DGS-UEPlugin/releases)

 ### Open demo project
 This repo contain a demo project with an example scene and level